Intellectual reformers have been much maligned in American history because of their solitude.

 Sinclair did not see a way to succeed with such reforms within the current political system and felt a need to change the world.

 He became depressed at times in his life and felt that the weight of the world was on his shoulders; only through socialism and, later, commandeering the Democratic Party of California, would Sinclair feel that others were doing the work he endeavored to accomplish.
+With Sinclair's awareness of socialism growing out of his studies at Columbia University and in private research, a political consciousness grew within the erstwhile journalist.

 Socialism was an organized ideology that seemed to explain and compliment Sinclair's own sense of justice and equality.